Top of page

 Glides

-• Lengthen leaders; fine fluorocarbon.
+• Longer leaders and fine fluorocarbon.

 Pools

-• Low posture; limit false casts.
+• Low posture; fewer false casts.

 Stealth: Wading, Casting & Clothing